LATEST: Covid-19 figures for Laois and neighbouring counties

 Laois has had no new confirmed cases of Covid-19 according to latest figures.

-The number of cases in Laois remains at 262, according to figures published on Monday, June 8.
-This is after two days of one new case per day.
+The number of cases in Laois remains at 262, according to figures published on Tuesday, June 9.

 The incidence in neighbouring counties is also in line with a consistent slowing spread of the virus since it was first officially detected in February.
 The only rise is in Kilkenny.